ConantheAtlassian/ElDragonRojo.github.io/_posts/2013-09-13-knowledge-arbitrage.md

 Indeed, while it described Appsterdam in great detail, it didn't mention Appsterdam at all, until they tacked on something  as if Appsterdam throws a few events here an there, when in fact they host over half the technology meetups in the city, with an event on average every other day.

-This laughably wrong document unintentionally demonstrates the biggest thing holding Amsterdam back—that its people spend time writing manifestos bemoaning the lack of things that exist, rather than [contributing](https://github.com/Appsterdam/open) to those things, or making their own better versions of those things.
+This unintentionally demonstrates the biggest thing holding Amsterdam back—that its people spend time writing manifestos bemoaning the lack of things that exist, rather than [contributing](https://github.com/Appsterdam/open) to those things, or making their own better versions of those things.

 Nobody is going to make you a technology hub against your will, and the way to become a technology hub is not by whining about not being a technology hub, but by producing technology.
 Shut up and ship, and the money will follow, whether you stay here or move to California.